HarryPaniccc/DnD/Session 77 -.md

 **ENCOUNTER: Lucius, Vampire Lord + Narzugon (MTF) + Nightmare + **
 ### Three Rounds

+#### Factors to remember
+- Fractured Leviathan Axe
+- Arthur
+- The ghost

 ## Encounter: The Man with the Golden Gun
 ##### Session *Number and Title* Summary